Action Hero Biju: Music

 The soundtrack for the film was composed by Jerry Amaldev after a long break of 20 years.
 Rajesh Murugesan composed the background score of the film while Santhosh Varma and BK Harinarayanan wrote the lyrics.
 Satyam Audios own the audio rights of the film and was released in YouTube by Satyam Audios itself.
 The film features 4 tracks.
 The tracks for the film were recorded in Yesudas's studio in Chennai and were mastered in New York City.
 Jerry Amaldev was chosen to compose the songs for the film by Abrid.
 Abrid met Jerry at his house a few months before the filming where he told Jerry that "he is tired of electronic music and is looking for some good melodies and acoustic instrumented songs".

-Suresh Thampanoor who also acted in the film as a drunkard sung the song "Muthe Ponne Pinangalle" which is a folk song, was also composed and wrote by him it was released on 11 February 2016.
+Aristo Suresh, who also acted in the film as a drunkard sung the song "Muthe Ponne Pinangalle" which is a folk song, was also composed and wrote by him it was released on 11 February 2016.
 The song became popular on social media and received good reviews.
 Pookkal Panineer Pookkal sung by KJ Yesudas and Vani Jayaram, is a duet which Jerry started working on it in November 2015.
 Jerry Amaldev used acoustic instruments only for all songs.
 Long ago Jerry heard a Young India gramophone version of Vande Mataram which was composed by Rabindranath Tagore.
 It was a monophonic composition and had a chorus he added the song to the film by adding a small difference.
 It was sung in the film by Swetha Mohan.

 Release

 Theatrical

-The film released on 4 February 2016 in 131 screens in Kerala and in 116 screens in rest of India and in more than 10 screens in the United States on 5 February.
-It released on 68 screens in United Arab Emirates on 25 February 2016.
+The film was released on 4 February 2016 in 131 screens in Kerala and in 116 screens in rest of India and in more than 10 screens in the United States on 5 February.
+It was released on 68 screens in the United Arab Emirates on 25 February 2016.
 The film was distributed by LJ Films of Indian film director Lal Jose.
-Daiwik Films distributed the film in UAE.
+Daiwik Films distributed the film in the UAE.